 When the Bellway planning Application was considered by the Stafford

-Borough Planning Committee last Wednesday (18th March) consistency and
+Borough Planning Committee on 18th March consistency and

 democracy were rejected and the developers were appeased.

 The development will now go ahead without the (comparatively minor)

 changes wanted by Doxey residents.
 We hope that the development will be

 implemented with more regard to local opinion than has been shown so

 Thanks to all those who supported the attempt to get the Planning

 Committee to behave responsibly.
 Sorry we weren't more successful.